ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 ta-list
 : The ta-list parameter enumerates the Trusted Applications installed on the device in form of TA_ID byte strings.

+requested-ta-list
+: The requested-ta-list parameter enumerates the Trusted Applications that are not currently installed in the TEE, but which are requested to be installed, for example by an installer of an Untrusted Application that has a TA as a dependency.
+Like the ta-list, requested TAs are expressed in the form of TA_ID byte strings.

+unneeded-ta-list
+: The unneeded-ta-list parameter enumerates the Trusted Applications that are currently installed in the TEE, but which are no longer needed by any other application.
+The TAM can use this information in determining whether a TA can be deleted.
+Like the ta-list, unneeded TAs are expressed in the form of TA_ID byte strings.

 ext-list
 : The ext-list parameter lists the supported extensions.
 This document does not